bonitasoft/bonita-continuous-delivery-doc/md/upgrade_bcd.md

 This page explains how to upgrade your version of BCD.

-Each of the versions follow the MAJOR.MINOR.PATCH format.
+Each of the versions follows the MAJOR.MINOR.PATCH format.

 We have split this documentation in order to describe the differences between upgrades.